flancer32/dup-proto/README.md

 ### Setup reverse proxy

 I use Apache 2 server as reverse proxy to handle HTTPS traffic.
-Backend application is started in HTTP/2 mode in this case.
+Backend application for `DupChat` is started in HTTP/2 mode in this case.

 Apache config: